andypern/iggy/workshop/iggy101/README.md

 ####S3cmd setup

 1. Download the latest zip file from [here](https://github.com/s3tools/s3cmd/archive/master.zip)
-2. Find the file you downloaded in Windows Explorer (usually in `Downloads`), right click, then `Extract all` , eg:
+2. Find the file you downloaded in Windows Explorer (usually in `Downloads`), right click, then `Extract all` .
+Make sure to change the path to `c:\s3cmd`

 	![image](pics/win_extract_s3cmd.png)